Heather Haversham: Characterisation and relationships

 In September 1984, Redmond revealed that viewers did not want Roger to return.
 He noted that Roger was not disliked but the viewers' admiration of Heather had grown.
 Redmond added "they admire Heather for making a stand as a woman and they don't want her to weaken.
 Any hint of romance and the letters start rolling in."
 Writers changed the character's name from Heather Huntington to Heather Haversham, which in the story is her maiden name.
 They also created a series of new romantic stories for Heather, as she decides to give dating a try.
 Heather's appearance and status attract two men competing for her affections.
 She meets Dr. Stuart Griffiths (Danny McCarthy) at a party, but he falls asleep during their first date.
 Like Heather, he puts his career first.
-When Heather buys Volkswagen Scirocco, she meets car salesman Don Summerhill (Jonathan Barlow).
+When Heather buys a used Volkswagen Scirocco, she meets car salesman Don Summerhill (Jonathan Barlow).
 Redmond said that Heather finds Don "intriguing and engaging" and completely different from herself.
 Heather likes Don and wants to pursue their relationship further.
 When the pair attempt to have sex, they are interrupted by Don's wife.
 Heather is branded a "man poacher" and she is "hurt by the fact that she has been deceived."
 Heather is loath to be hurt again and ends contact with Stuart too.

 Writers continued to invest in Heather and introduced Brian Stephens as Heather's new love interest Tom Curzon.
 He owns the company Curzon Communications which is due to be floated on the stock exchange.
 Heather is given the task of sorting out the company's accounts.
 Tom is wealthy and enjoys fine wine, which impresses Heather.
-They pair begin dating and eventually start planning their future.
+The pair begin dating and eventually start planning their future.
 Brookside also commissioned location filming to include their holiday in Portugal in episodes.
 Men betraying Heather was common theme in her story and writers played on it once again.
 When Heather witnesses Tom meeting with a mystery girl, she confronts him.
 Tom confesses that she is his secret daughter, Rowena Curzon (Uncredited).

 Heather feels betrayed once again and thinks that men cannot be trusted.
 Tom asks Heather to marry him and takes her to a house that he intends to buy them.
 Heather is shocked when Tom asks her to quit her job and have children with him, which causes Heather to break up with him.
 Redmond stated that it was an example that Heather had "learned to love her independence and ambition still rules her heart".
-Heather does love Tom but cannot bare to become a stay at home mother and wife.
+Heather does love Tom but cannot bear to become a stay at home mother and wife.
 She is "heartbroken" but knows that she must carry on with her career.
 Other residents on Brookside Close fail to notice anything is wrong with Heather because of her tendency to keep her personal life a secret from them.